GitLabPHP/Client/.github/CONTRIBUTING.md

 $ vendor/bin/phpunit
 ```

-* The tests will be automatically run by [Travis CI](https://travis-ci.org/) against pull requests.
+* The tests will be automatically run by [GitHub Actions](https://github.com/features/actions) against pull requests.
 * We also have [StyleCI](https://styleci.io/) setup to automatically fix any code style issues.